 We often lament our porosity to the world’s data as a uniquely contemporary curse.
 Rukeyser imagines it instead as a capacity we might cultivate, no easier for having been attempted before by others like her, from whom we are lucky to learn, and by many more who will not be preserved or restored.
 So often in her poems, Rukeyser is both student and teacher.

-Wrapping up a series of readings and events to promote the re-issue of Muriel Rukeyser’s poem collection, The Book of the Dead, by West Virginia University Press.
+Wrapping up a series of readings for the re-issue of Muriel Rukeyser’s poem collection, The Book of the Dead, by West Virginia University Press.
 One more chance to catch a reading here in the region, and this one should be pretty special.
 I’ll be joined by several descendants of Hawks Nest Tunnel silicosis victims, who will read from Rukeyser’s work.
 I’ll also read a bit of my nonfiction essay that introduces the new edition of the book.
 March 1, 5:30-7:00 PM.
 Visit the event page for details.

 In September 2017, I sold two nonfiction books to my dream editor, Kate Medina.
 One of the books is about the history and legacy of the Battle of Blair Mountain; the other is an essay collection.
 Here’s the announcement from Publishers Marketplace: